An abstract approach to polychromatic coloring: shallow hitting sets in ABA-free hypergraphs and pseudohalfplanes: Dual problem and pseudohemisphere-hypergraphs

 In the next table we summarize the best known results about these hypergraphs, with respect to how many points each hyperedge has to contain to have a polychromatic $k$-coloring and the values of the smallest $c$ for which there exists a $c$-shallow hitting set for containment-free families.

-We conjecture that even containment-free pseudohalfsphere arrangements have a $2$-shallow hitting set, which would also imply, using Theorem~\ref{algo:sy}, that any family whose sets have size at least $2k-1$ admits a polychromatic $k$-coloring.
+We conjecture that even containment-free pseudohemisphere arrangements have a $2$-shallow hitting set, which would also imply, using Theorem~\ref{algo:sy}, that any family whose sets have size at least $2k-1$ admits a polychromatic $k$-coloring.
+Towards this conjecture, the only result not in the table is about the special case of dual (ordinary) halfplanes, for which Fulek \cite{F11} showed that in the $k=2$ case $2k-1=3$ is the right answer.
+That is, he showed that we can $2$-color any family of halfplanes such that every point of the plane which belongs to at least $3$ halfplanes is covered by halfplanes of both colors.

 As we can find a polychromatic $k$-coloring of the points of $X$ and $\bar X$ independently with respect to the sets of $\FF$ and $\bar \FF$, respectively, of size at least $2k-1$ using Theorem~\ref{thm:primalpshp}, the following is true.